Planning your startup’s pre-seed runway? Here’s what most founders get wrong

 🎯Bonus: Grab our Basic Dilution Calculator to see how different runway lengths impact your equity, and raise with eyes wide open.

-Or jump into Capwave AI to streamline your next raise from pitch deck to investor updates, all in one place.
+Or jump into Capwave AI to streamline your next raise from pitch deck to investor updates (coming soon), all in one place.